GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/CLEANUP.md

 # Add the Organization Admin role to $BU_USER in the GCP Console
 # then execute the command below to grant yourself the permissions needed
 # to finish the destruction
-export FAST_DESTROY_ROLES="roles/billing.admin roles/logging.admin \
+export FAST_DESTROY_ROLES="roles/resourcemanager.projectDeleter \
-  roles/iam.organizationRoleAdmin roles/resourcemanager.projectDeleter \
-  roles/resourcemanager.folderAdmin roles/owner roles/resourcemanager.organizationAdmin"
+  roles/owner roles/resourcemanager.organizationAdmin"

-export FAST_BU=$(gcloud config list --format 'value(core.account)')

-# find your org id
-gcloud organizations list --filter display_name:[part of your domain]

 # set your org id
 export FAST_ORG_ID=XXXX

-terraform destroy -var boostrap_user=$FAST_BU terraform destroy

 for role in $FAST_DESTROY_ROLES; do gcloud organizations add-iam-policy-binding $FAST_ORG_ID \